The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 When an unexpected behavior change is introduced into previously-working [Function](#function), because of a change made to the code base, often in other functions for unrelated functionality.

 Automated [Tests](#test) are designed to catch regressions as soon as they occur, making it easier to diagnose the change that caused the regression, as well as detecting the regression in the first place.

+## Repeatable

+If an action, like running a test, is run repeatedly with no code or data changes, does it return the same results every time?
+By design, GenAI models are _expected_ to return different results each time a query is repeated.

 ## Robustness